 919.608.3208 (call or text)

 In school we were asked to answer questions and take tests.
-There were right and wrong answers, passing and failing grades.
+Typically, there were right and wrong answers, passing and failing grades.
 Because we’re a product of our past experiences, we took this same framework into our adult experiences.
-We have goals and we judge ourselves on whether or not we can achieve our goals.
-Succeed or fail.
+We have goals and we judge ourselves on whether or not we achieve them.
+Success or failure.
 Good or bad.
 Don’t make a mistake; you might anger or disappoint others, or disappoint yourself.
-We then take a mistake or a failure and morph it into lack of confidence, lack of self-esteem, or feelings of not being good enough.
+Our mindset regarding a mistake or a failure can then morph it into lack of confidence, lack of self-esteem, or feelings of not being good enough.
 Whoa!
 That’s a dark hole.
 Let’s not go there.
+Well, let’s dig in a little bit.

 Mistakes give us feedback.
 Feedback shows us if we are getting closer to the solution we seek.
 It helps us shape whether or not we’re headed in the right direction.
 Do you remember the children’s game where an object is hidden?
-The others tell him he’s getting "hotter" when he gets closer and "colder" when he’s getting farther away.
-What we tend to call failure is really a feedback mechanism.
-If you use your experiences for learning, if you’re "hotter" or "colder" to a preferred outcome, you can get to success quicker and easier.
-All of your failures should leave you better equipped to succeed the next time.
+The others tell you when you’re getting “hotter” when getting closer and “colder” when getting farther away.
+What we tend to call failure is really merely a feedback mechanism.
+If you use your experiences for learning, if you’re “hotter” or “colder” to a preferred outcome, you can get to success quicker and easier.
+Your failures should leave you better equipped to succeed the next time.

-Entrepreneur’s embrace the phrase coined by the CEO of the design firm IDEO: "Fail often in order to succeed earlier."
-Hewlett Packard cofounder Bill Hewlett said HP needed to make 100 small bets on products to identify six that could be breakthroughs.
-Failure can be quite useful as long as you learn from it.
+Many entrepreneur’s embrace the phrase coined by David Kelley, founder of the design firm IDEO: “Fail faster to succeed sooner.”
+Hewlett Packard co-founder Bill Hewlett said HP needed to make 100 small bets on products to identify six that could be breakthroughs.
+Failure can be quite useful, as long as you learn from it.

 You need to try many things.
-Some will fail and some will succeed.
-If you are afraid to fail, you don’t try any at all and that keeps you stuck and stagnant.
+When you try many things, some will succeed and some will fail.
+If you are afraid to fail, you don’t experiment, and that keeps you stagnant.
 You are not learning.
-One of the CEOs in my circle wants his people to fail, because it means they are trying new things.
-And if they are trying things and some things fail, it means they are also having some successes.
+One of the CEOs in my circle encourages employees to experiment, even if failure results, because it frees them to try new things.
+And if they are trying things and some fail, it typically also means that they are having some successes.

 So rather than fearing failure, our new paradigm should be to embrace failure as a learning mechanism on the way to success.